ece396-source-separation/ece396-source-separation.github.io/index.md

 On the one hand, we plan on investigating traditional reconstruction techniques to see if we can mitigate the choppiness.
 On the other, we also plan on training a neural network on data of the same length as our chosen chunk size, so that the training data is representative of our testing conditions.

 In order to decrease latency, we are looking into the [ONNX standard](https://github.com/onnx/onnx) and [TensorRT](https://developer.nvidia.com/tensorrt), which should better optimize the neural network for fast compuation.

+### Appendix: Conv-TasNet Architecture

+Conv-TasNet has three stages: an encoder, a "separation module" which forms the masks, and a decoder.
+For starters, the encoder convolves the mixture waveform with a number of filters (512 in the original authors' implementation).

+Moving onto the separation module, we note that it is the \\(T \times \text{enc\_dim}\\) encoding that is being masked, not the \\(T \times 1\\) signal, making the use of the term "mask" in this paper somewhat unconventional.
+As for how the masks are created, depthwise separable convolutions are used to form one \\(T \times \text{enc\_dim}\\) mask for each source, and the convolutions use exponentially increasing dilation factors to detect both short-term and long-term dependencies.

+Lastly, the decoder performs a transposed convolution on each masked encoding, resulting in the separated sources, each with the same shape as the mixture waveform.

+As for training, Conv-TasNet's objective is to maximize Si-SDR.

 [^1]: https://www.ee.columbia.edu/~dpwe/papers/Cherry53-cpe.pdf

 [^2]: https://arxiv.org/pdf/1809.07454.pdf